 The Research Exhibition Grant is awarded by the DHS annually to assist those engaged in design history research that leads to an exhibition or display.
 The exhibition or display may be permanent or temporary, and take a physical and/or digital format.
 Specifically, the Grant may be used towards:

-- Photocopying and scanning costs; permission costs and copyright clearance for use of images in the exhibition of display
+- Permission costs and copyright clearance for use of images in the exhibition of display

 A full description of the award, including eligibility, assessment criteria and all other details can be found in the Guidance Notes on the right hand side of this page.